purescript-hyper/hyper/README.md

 This is an **experiment**, trying to improve correctness in web server programming, and in HTTP middleware specifically.
-To read about the goals and design of Hyper, see the [Design document](https://owickstrom.github.io/hyper/).
+To read about the goals and design of Hyper, see the [owickstrom.github.io/hyper](https://owickstrom.github.io/hyper/).

 ## Build